jgclark/BibleGateway-to-Markdown/README.md

 (or, depending on your ruby installation, `ruby bg2md.rb [options] reference`)

+The output is **displayed** in the terminal and also gets copied to the **clipboard**.

-It passes `reference` through to the BibleGateway parser to work out what range of verses should be included.
+It passes 'reference' through to the BibleGateway parser to work out what range of verses should be included.
 This gives lots of flexibility, for example `Jn 3.16`, `John 3:16` and `jn3:16` all return the same verse.
 The reference term is concatenated to remove spaces, meaning it doesn't need to be 'quoted' on the command line.
 You can specify a verse range e.g. `Jn 3.16-17` or even across chapters, e.g. `1 Cor 12.31-13.13`.
 NB: This does not yet support multiple separate passages; instead just run for each passage separately.

-The output is **displayed** in the terminal and also gets copied to the **clipboard**.

 The following options are available:

 Option | Option (longer form) | Meaning
 --------- | ------------ | ---------------------------------
--b | --boldwords  |  Make the words of Jesus in markdown bold -c | --copyright  |  Exclude copyright notice from output -e | --headers |  Exclude editorial headers from output -f | --footnotes  |  Exclude footnotes from output
+-b | --boldwords  |  Make the words of Jesus be shown in bold -c | --copyright  |  Exclude copyright notice from output -e | --headers |  Exclude editorial headers from output -f | --footnotes  |  Exclude footnotes from output